Beginning of the Year Math Assessments

 These assessments will help me get a “snapshot” of each student’s mathematical abilities.
 I broke down each snapshot into four categories, and there are 3-6 skills for each category.

-Here’s a look at kindergarten, first grade, and second grade math snapshots.
+Here’s a look at kindergarten and first grade, too!

 Because these are for the beginning of the year, the skills on the checklist assess what your students remember from the previous grade.